Sign In

 Online and hybrid courses at COS will be reviewed by the ACCJC as part of our upcoming accreditation process.
 That review will include an expectation that we are engaging in Regular and Substantive Interaction (RSI) with our students in our online and hybrid courses.
 Simply put, we must make it apparent to the accreditation team that even in fully-online and asynchronous modalities, we have frequent and meaningful content-centered interaction with our students!

 A team of your peers has been trained in RSI standards and creative ways to incorporate them across disciplines.
 Our goal is to review just ONE online course from every faculty member who teaches online or hybrid-format classes for COS.
-You can select a course from any semester, Spring 2022 to present, and can even communicate a preference for a specific reviewer from the team or one from another division.
+You can select a course from any semester, Fall 2022 to present, and can even communicate a preference for a specific reviewer from the team or one from another division.
 You can also elect to meet with your RSI peer reviewer to talk about your course, and submit a timesheet for up to an hour of time (PT faculty) or an hour of FLEX credit (FT faculty).

 Online Teaching Certification